My Cookie Journey

 Oatmeal Raisin Cookies

 Oatmeal cookies can be a little bland unless you add some spices.
-So your main spices are cinnamon, nutmeg, cloves, and ginger.
-I opted for allspice to take the place of cloves and ginger and added cinnamon and nutmeg.
+The main ones are usually cinnamon, nutmeg, cloves, and ginger.
+I opted for allspice instead of cloves and ginger, pairing it with cinnamon and nutmeg.

 This combination gives you a warm feeling when eating the cookies.
 Then, add a glass of milk or a cup of coffee for a special treat.